What is Apple TV+?

 From shows and movies to miniseries and short films, Apple TV+ casts a wide net even with its limited catalog.
 Some of the shows available on Apple TV+ include the Rob McElhenney helmed Mythic Quest: Raven’s Banquet, Little America, a 30-minute anthology series following immigrant stories in America, and Servant, a psychological thriller broken into half-hour segments and executive produced by M. Night Shyamalan.

 Apple TV+ has a few gems in its movie and documentary library.
 Options include The Elephant Queen, which follows a herd of elephants for nearly five years, Hala, which examines the life of a Muslim girl caught in a secret romance that conflicts with her family’s traditional values, and The Banker, featuring impressive performances by Anthony Mackie and Samuel L. Jackson.
+All that being said, Apple TV+ has big plans in the future to compete in the original content space.
+Because of that it made our list of top streaming services.

 Apple TV+ features